-Switzerland has also engaged into MRAs with relevance to life sciences with the EFTA Member States and Canada.
-In addition, Swissmedic has entered into agreements with the medicines authorities of around 20 countries (inter alia, Australia, Brazil, China, Israel, Japan, the United Kingdom and the USA), which primarily include information sharing throughout the process of authorisation of medicinal products, market monitoring of Therapeutic Products, as well as the development of regulatory guidelines.
+Switzerland has also engaged into MRAs with relevance to life sciences with the EFTA Member States, Canada, South Korea and the United States (US).
+In addition, Swissmedic has entered into agreements with the medicines agencies of around 20 countries (inter alia, Australia, Brazil, China, Israel, Japan and the United Kingdom), which primarily include information sharing throughout the process of authorisation of medicinal products, market monitoring of Therapeutic Products, as well as the development of regulatory guidelines.